Conor Gill: Professional career

 Gill has played professional outdoor lacrosse in Major League Lacrosse, starting his pro career in 2002 with the Boston Cannons, where he was the second overall draft pick.
 He was named MLL Rookie of the Year, scoring 20 goals and 16 assists for 36 total points while picking up 30 groundballs on the year.
 In 2003, he started in all twelve Cannons games and set the MLL single season assist record with 40 assists.
 He became the Cannons all-time leading assist getter, was chosen Co-Offensive Player of the Week for his game against the Long Island Lizards, and was a MLL All-Star selection.
 In 2004, Gill scored 27 goals and tied his own record for assists with 40.
 He was named the Bud Light MVP three times on the season, against the Baltimore Bayhawks on May 27, against the Rochester Rattlers on June 5, and against the New Jersey Pride on June 26.
 In addition, Gill was named the MLL MVP for his league-leading 67 points, selected for the All-MLL Team, and chosen as the Cannons Team MVP.
 In 2005, Gill led the MLL in assists for a third consecutive season with 34 assists while tallying 20 goals and scooping up 39 groundballs.
 He finished fifth in the MLL in points with 54 points.
 He appeared in the 2005 MLL All-Star game and won the MLL Accuracy Shot competition.
 In 2006, Gill led the MLL in points for the second time in his career with 63 points on 24 goals and a league-leading 33 assists, earning the Cannons Team MVP and Offensive Player of the Year honors.
 He also set a career high with five two-point goals, and earned All-MLL honors for the second time in his career in addition to being tabbed a MLL All-Star.

 In 2007, Gill played for the Washington Bayhawks, scoring 15 goals along with three two-point goals and 19 assists for 37 points.
 He picked up 21 ground balls, earned Offensive Player of the Week honors, and was named to the 2007 All-Star Team but missed the game due to injury.

-He is currently employed by Under Armour.